Learn Basic Crochet Stitches for Beginners – Part 1 (Slip Knot, Chain, SC)- with easy enjoyable steps

 Save this post for later on Pinterest

 If you are completely new to crochet, then there is no need to worry – you are exactly in the right place.
+This blog post is about crochet technique and part of free crochet classes, and it is a basic beginner series.
+You can start your crochet journey from here.
+This content is part of an ongoing 15-Day Crochet Learning Schedule.

 1. Slip Knot: The First and Easiest Step of Crochet!